Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 `sudo apt-get install python3-pil.imagetk python3-html5lib python3-regex python3-pillow python3-cssselect python3-chardet`

-The PySide6 requirement for many 3rd-party plugins is not available via distro-maintained packages on Debian-based systems at the time of this writing).
-It can installed via PyPi.org with pip (or pip3) if your distro still allows using pip to install packages into the system-maintained Python environment.
-You may need to learn how to work with (or get around) the newer PEP 668 rules that distros are adopting.
-If you run into this issue, have a look at the [instructions](./Linux_Virtual_Plugin_Environment.md) for creating a virtual Python environment to run Sigil plugins.

 On Alpine-based systems, these should all be able to be installed with `sudo apk add`.

 + python3-tkinter